 This course focuses on clinical application of theory and research related to clients experiencing situational, developmental, and health-illness transitions affecting their mental health.
 Emphasis is placed on the development of communication skills, critical thinking, and interdisciplinary collaboration to facilitate healthy adaptation to psychosocial stressors and recovery from mental health problems.
 A variety of acute care and community health care settings will be used.

 Prerequisite(s): NURS 3401L.
-Absolute Corequisite(s): NURS 3501.

 NURS 3601 - Developmental Transitions I (3-0-3)